yogi0001122/python/Python-Requests-Lib-UseCase/README.md

 # Python-Requests-Lib-UseCase
  This code is for Python-Requests-Lib-UseCase

+ YouTube Link for video : https://www.youtube.com/watch?v=N8lJSfPWxQw&t=189s

 # HOW TO: Monitor the secure agent status and the status of seperate services in Informatica cloud using API?
 # Solution: